NativeScript/plugins/packages/datetimepicker/README.md

 # @nativescript/datetimepicker

-A [NativeScript](https://www.nativescript.org) plugin that provides ui elements for picking date and time.
-The plugin provides UI elements for picking date and time - `DatePickerField`, `TimePickerField` and `DateTimePickerFields` - they are all NativeScript Views that show selected date and/or time and allow picking another after being tapped.
+A plugin that provides UI elements for picking date and time - `DatePickerField`, `TimePickerField` and `DateTimePickerFields` .
+These UI elements are all subclasses of the [TextField](https://docs.nativescript.org/ui/textfield) that show selected date and/or time and allow picking another after being tapped.
 There is also a `DateTimePicker` class which provides static methods `pickDate` and `pickTime` that can be called to show the same dialog picker as the fields.

 ## Screenshots